 Disadvantages of a-Si:

-A-Si also has significant image lag, which is undesirable in fluoroscopy and 3D CT imaging.
-This issue can be mitigated by real-time image correction algorithms.
+Another drawback of a-Si is image lag, which is undesirable in both fluoroscopy and 3D CT imaging.
+Although this effect can be partially mitigated through real-time image correction algorithms, it remains an inherent limitation of the technology.

 IGZO